COVID 19 "VACCINES"

 "DNA vaccines represent a new frontier for molecular-based recombinant vaccines." fda.gov/media/81708

-Regardless of the sub-category under which these Phase III Next Generation Platforms are regulated, or what they end up being called based on political expediency, it is axiomatic that any near term Emergency Use Authorization (EUA) would be based on the collection and analysis of short term data only.
+Regardless of the sub-category under which these Next Generation Platforms are regulated, or what they end up being called due to political expediency, it is axiomatic that Emergency Use Authorization would be based on the collection and analysis of short term data only.
 The regulatory question then becomes, how does the FDA construct its required Probability-Impact Matrix, in order to determine if an investigational novel "vaccine" is safe?

 A Probability-Impact Matrix requires the FDA to assign a probability to the likelihood of harm occurring and then multiplying that probability, by the severity of harm should it occur.